-No. Sec.
+Not at this time.
+Sec.
 2-884(c) of the City Code advises that the "primary consideration in appointing board members shall be to provide the board with the needed technical, professional, financial, business or administrative expertise."
 Strong consideration for appointment should be given to non-employee city residents and business-owners.

+g.
 The cost, both direct and indirect of maintaining the Board.

-Below is a summary of the budgeted costs of maintaining the Civil Service Board during this fiscal year.
+The approved budget of the Civil Service Board for FY '2023-24 was \$647,000.
 There are no identifiable indirect costs associated with this Board.